-The module provides the fundamentals of the renewable energy technologies and their impact on global and national energy system.
-The purpose of this module is to introduce the basis for assessment of the performances of solar technologies (thermal and PV), onshore wind, biomass and waste technologies, geothermal and hydroelectric technologies.
+The course provides the fundamentals of the renewable energy technologies and their impact on global and national energy system.
+The purpose of this course is to introduce the basis for assessment of the performances of wind, wave and tidal, hydro-electricity, biomass and waste technologies, and geothermal technologies.

 At a glance